Architects Professional Indemnity Insurance

 Quantity surveying.
 Project managing and project co-ordinating.
 Lower hazard.

 Project managing.
-Architects rarely carry out the QS function but they may find themselves project managing with a responsibility to appoint all other consultants as their sub-contractors.
-This is a much higher hazard as any claim, regardless of fault, would come through the Architect whose insurers would then have to subrogate against the party at fault.
+Architects rarely carry out the QS function.
+But they may find themselves project managing with a responsibility to appoint all other consultants as their sub-contractors.
+This is a much higher hazard as any claim, regardless of fault, would come through the Architect.
+The insurers would then have to subrogate against the party at fault.
 It is essential that the Architect ensures that all others in the design team and the contractor maintain adequate Professional Indemnity.

 Project Co-ordination.
 The Architect carries out a project management role but does not appoint the others (they are appointed directly by the client) this is better from a risk perspective.